Dr. William Martin

-Dr. Martin's published articles have appeared in various educational and literary journals, including Provocateur, English Journal, Michigan English Teacher, The English Record, and Irish Times, and the International Journal of Languages and Literature, and he has also has presented several papers at regional and national academic conferences and serves as a national adjudicator for the prestigious Fireside Scholarship, sponsored annually by the Fireside Press of Wichita, Kan.
+Dr. Martin's published articles have appeared in various educational and literary journals, including Provocateur, English Journal, Michigan English Teacher, The English Record, Irish Times,and the International Journal of Languages and Literature, and he has also has presented papers at regional and national academic conferences and currently serves as a national adjudicator for the prestigious Fireside Scholarship, sponsored annually by the Fireside Press of Wichita, Kan.
 He has also served as an editorial consultant for The Collegiate Press of Alta Loma, Calif.

 Dr. Martin teaches surveys and upper-level courses in British literature, including:

 - ENG 406 Modern British Poetry

 - ENG 420-421 History and Development of the English Novel

 Like many of his colleagues whose scholarship informs their teaching, Dr. Martin has published articles in refereed journals, chaired sessions and presented papers at scholarly conferences, and participated in academic workshops with colleagues on a broad range of literary and pedagogical topics.
 Much of his scholarly research reflects his enthusiasm for particular authors or individual works of literature that he has taught in various courses at Niagara University.